oaubert/python-vlc/README.md

 Once you have cloned the project, you can run

 ```
-python3 dev_setup.py
+python3 dev_setup.sh
 ```

-from the root.
+from the root directory (or the python version if on a platform without shell)

-This script will install everything that is needed (submodules, virtual environment, packages, etc.) for you to generate the bindings.
+This script will install everything that is needed (submodules, virtual environment, treesitter, packages, etc.) for you to generate the bindings.
 Then, activate the virtual environment:

 - On Linux with Bash:
   ```